carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use Cases:
   1. A company offers an online product brochure that is delivered from a static website running on Amazon S3.
 The company’s customers are mainly in the United States, Canada, and Europe.
 With Amazon CloudFront you can set the price class to determine where in the world the content will be cached.
 One of the price classes is “U.S, Canada and Europe” and this is where the company’s users are located.
 Choosing this price class will result in lower costs and better performance for the company’s users.
   2. A company runs a web application that serves weather updates.
 The application runs on a fleet of Amazon EC2 instances in a Multi-AZ Auto scaling group behind an Application Load Balancer (ALB).
 A solutions architect needs to make the application more resilient to sporadic increases in request rates.
      - On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.
+  3. An organization want to share regular updates about their charitable work using static webpages.
+The pages are expected to generate a large amount of views from around the world.
+The files are stored in an Amazon S3 bucket.
+A solutions architect has been asked to design an efficient and effective solution => Amazon CloudFront can be used to cache the files in edge locations around the world and this will improve the performance of the webpages.
+Possible configuration.
+Using a REST API endpoint or Using a website endpoint as the origin with anonymous (public) access allowed or with access restricted by a Referer header.
+  4. An Amazon S3 bucket in the us-east-1 Region hosts the static website content of a company.
+The content is made available through an Amazon CloudFront origin pointing to that bucket.
+A second copy of the bucket is created in the ap-southeast-1 Region using cross-region replication.
+The chief solutions architect wants a solution that provides greater availability for the website.Which combination of actions should a solutions architect take to increase availability?
+     - You can set up CloudFront with origin failover for scenarios that require high availability.
+To get started, you create an origin group with two origins: a primary and a secondary.
+If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.

 #### Restricting Access to CloudFront: Signed URL or Signed Cookies